pratikbhumkar/react-redux-toolkit-kickstarter/README.md

 ### React Redux tutorial (Also a part of kick starter)

-Simple react app with redux to practice Redux 4
+Simple react app to demonstrate Redux 4 skills

 ## Usage instructions